The Best and Worst Foods at Chick-fil-A

 Grilled Market Salad

-Packed with fiber-rich Romaine lettuce, red cabbage, carrots, and grilled chicken, the Grilled Market Salad is one of the best meals to order at the chicken joint.
+Packed with fiber-rich Romaine lettuce, red cabbage, carrots, and grilled chicken, the Grilled Market Salad is one of the best meals on the Chick-fil-A menu.
 The blueberries, strawberries, and green apples infuse the salad with a natural sweetness while the blue cheese lends some creaminess to the crunchy greens and roasted nuts.
 If you’re watching your sodium intake, be sure to pair it with the light balsamic vinaigrette below.

 Grilled Chicken Sandwich

 For a warm multi-grain chicken bun, this sandwich choice clocks in at 310 calories and 29 grams of muscle-building protein and three grams of belly-flattening fiber.
 But beware of its high sodium count.
 If you decide to go with this Chick-fil-A menu choice, pair it with a tall glass of water.